CetinDagGit/CAFE_MENU/README.md

 HASHPASSWORD and SALTPASSWORD methods were used for encryption.

 Home: The Home section has been developed for end users-customers.
-Screens have been designed where products entered by the admin can be displayed, a basket can be created and an order can be created.
+Screens have been designed where products entered by the admin can be displayed, a basket(Cart) can be created and an order can be created.
 The display of products has been paged, and Redis has been used for cashing.
-While the price information is in Turkish Lira, the foreign currency (Dollar) equivalent is instantly drawn from the Central Bank page, calculated and automatically written next to it.
+While the price information is in Turkish Lira, the exchange rate (Dollar) is instantly drawn from the Central Bank (Turkey) page, calculated and automatically written next to it.

 Admin: In the Admin section, there are Users, Products, Categories and Features menus.
 These menus include List-Add-Update functions and pages.